The PNC Financial Services Group Inc. Purchases 391 Shares of Federal Signal Co. (NYSE:FSS)

-The PNC Financial Services Group Inc. boosted its position in Federal Signal Co.
-(NYSE:FSS) by 11.0% in the first quarter, according to its most recent filing with the SEC.
-The institutional investor owned 3,932 shares of the conglomerate’s stock after purchasing an additional 391 shares during the period.
-The PNC Financial Services Group Inc.’s holdings in Federal Signal were worth $149,000 as of its most recent SEC filing.
+The PNC Financial Services Group Inc. raised its stake in Federal Signal Co.
+(NYSE:FSS) by 11.0% during the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 3,932 shares of the conglomerate’s stock after acquiring an additional 391 shares during the quarter.
+The PNC Financial Services Group Inc.’s holdings in Federal Signal were worth $149,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds have also recently modified their holdings of FSS.
+A number of other institutional investors and hedge funds also recently added to or reduced their stakes in FSS.
 Navis Wealth Advisors LLC purchased a new position in Federal Signal in the fourth quarter valued at about $25,000.
+Lazard Asset Management LLC purchased a new position in Federal Signal in the fourth quarter valued at about $28,000.
 Sage Private Wealth Group LLC purchased a new position in Federal Signal in the fourth quarter valued at about $28,000.
-Lazard Asset Management LLC purchased a new position in Federal Signal in the fourth quarter valued at about $28,000.
 Vantage Consulting Group Inc purchased a new position in Federal Signal in the fourth quarter valued at about $30,000.
 Finally, Veriti Management LLC purchased a new position in Federal Signal in the fourth quarter valued at about $69,000.
-90.16% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors own 90.16% of the company’s stock.

 The company also recently announced a quarterly dividend, which was paid on Wednesday, June 2nd.
 Shareholders of record on Friday, May 21st were paid a $0.09 dividend.
 This represents a $0.36 annualized dividend and a yield of 0.85%.
 The ex-dividend date of this dividend was Thursday, May 20th.
 Federal Signal’s dividend payout ratio is presently 21.56%.